kpsdev1/Fitness-365/README.md

 - - -

 ### Media
 - All the images for this site were taken from the website unsplash, All the images are free to use and this is a great resource for developers.
-The wesite can be found [here.](https://unsplash.com/)
+The website can be found [here.](https://unsplash.com/)
 - - -

 ## Acknowledgements:
 - I would like to thank my mentor Adegbenga Adeye for all help throughout the project and for being really positive about the course.
-- I would like to thank Code institutes Slack Communtiy as this helped me so much when I got stuck on part of my project and also course challenges.
+- I would like to thank Code institutes Slack Communtiy as this helped me so much when I got stuck on part of my project and also with course challenges.
-- I also like to thank our course facilitator Kenan Wright, for answering any course related questions I asked and for porviding us with a weekly study schedule.
+- I would also like to thank our chort facilitators Kenan Wright and Kasia Bogucka, for answering any course related questions I asked and for porviding us with a weekly study schedule.